sp

 • Unit Assessment 3.

-Unit 4 – Principal Guidelines for Developing Cybersecurity Framework
+Unit 4 – Principal Guidelines for Developing Cybersecurity Risk Framework

-• Steps of creating a Cybersecurity Risk Management Strategy.
+• Steps for creating a Cybersecurity Risk Management Strategy.

 • Cybersecurity Framework implementation approach.